Aquaculture in New Zealand: Salmon

 Around 1900, different salmon were introduced as sport fish.
 Only the king salmon (Chinook) adapted to the environment.
 For decades, the development of salmon and trout aquaculture in New Zealand was opposed by recreational fishers, on the grounds that disease would spread from fish farms into recreational fisheries, and that wild fish would be poached if they could be sold.
 In 1973 the government compromised by making trout farms illegal, but salmon farms legal.
 New Zealand is probably the only country in the world where trout farming is illegal, despite commercial interest from companies already farming salmon.

-In 1976, the first salmon farm was established at Pupu Springs, Tasman.
+In 1976, the first salmon farm was established at Pupu Springs near Tākaka.
 Salmon were raised in fresh water, growing to 25 centimetres over two years.
 The venture was originally aimed at ocean ranching, where juvenile salmon would be released into the sea with the expectation that some would return as adults.
 But few did return, so the Pupu Springs facility was converted to a hatchery, supplying stock to sea farms.

 In 1983, the first sea-cage salmon farm was established in Big Glory Bay, Stewart Island.
 It was followed by farms in the Marlborough Sounds and at Akaroa Harbour on Banks Peninsula.
 These areas accounted for over 90 percent of the 8,500 tonnes of salmon produced in 2001.

 Today, New Zealand accounts for over half of the world production of king salmon (7,400 tonnes in 2005).

 Farming in the sea (mariculture) for king salmon is sometimes called sea-cage ranching.
 Sea-cage ranching takes place in large floating net cages, about 25 metres across and 15 metres deep, moored to the sea floor in clean, fast-flowing coastal waters.
 Smolt (young fish) from freshwater hatcheries are transferred to cages containing several thousand salmon, and remain there for the rest of their life.
 They are fed fishmeal pellets high in protein and oil.
 Most of this fishmeal is imported from Australia.
 The salmon are harvested when they are about two years old, weighing 2.5 to 4 kilograms.
 Sea cages are located in the Marlborough Sounds, Akaroa Harbour and Stewart Island.